-149. The record also shows that the permanent loss of approximately 47.4 acres of agricultural land will not result in the loss of agricultural-related jobs or net loss of income, until such time that the project is decommissioned, and the land restored.
-Revenue lost from the removal of land from agricultural production will be offset by lease payments to individual landowners according to their respective contracts with Walleye Wind.
+- 149. The record also shows that the permanent loss of approximately 47.4 acres of agricultural land will not result in the loss of agricultural-related jobs or net loss of income, until such time that the project is decommissioned, and the land restored.
+Revenue lost from the removal of land from agricultural production will be offset by lease payments to individual landowners according to their respective contracts with Walleye Wind.208 - 150.
+Therefore, the record shows that the presence of the Project will not significantly impact the agricultural land use or general character of the area.